 Explanation ECTS, total

 Constituent courses 30

-Profile courses 35
+Profile courses 30

-Elective courses 25
+Elective courses (if a 30 ECTS thesis) 30

 §6 Common constituent courses

 The common constituent courses serve a two-fold purpose: The first is to provide the students with a set of advanced tools within numerical methods, chemometrics and scientific working methods in general.
 These tools will enable them, on the basis of physical/chemical data, to solve complex technical problems within their chosen academic profile, and to implement the often complex technical solution to the problem.
 The second is to provide the students with the required tools to implement solutions in a financially sound manner and with the least possible production and environmental risk for the surrounding society.